Valero Energy: Acquisitions

-Valero also purchased ownership interest in four major pipelines and eleven fuel terminals, a 14000 oilbbl-per-day aviation fuel business, and a network of more than 1,000 Texaco-branded wholesale sites, which is the largest branded dealer network in the United Kingdom and the second-largest in Ireland.
+Valero also purchased ownership interest in four major pipelines and eleven fuel terminals, a 14000 oilbbl-per-day aviation fuel business, and a network of more than 1,000 Texaco-branded wholesale sites.
 Valero has continued with the Texaco brand in these markets.

 Retail

 Valero retails gasoline branded as Valero, Shamrock, Diamond Shamrock, Beacon, and Total, the last under license from TotalEnergies.
 While this arm of the company was the most visible to the public, it was, according to CEO Bill Greehey, "a very small part of [Valero's] operations".

 Valero attempted to shift its focus from being a discount gasoline brand to becoming a premium brand.
 As part of the shift, Valero began to rebrand its Ultramar, Beacon, Total, and Diamond Shamrock stations to the Valero brand.
 The Beacon and Shamrock brands are used by retailers as a low-cost alternative to the premium Valero brand.
 The Shamrock brand is based on the former Shamrock Oil and Gas Company, which merged with Diamond Alkali in 1967 to form Diamond Shamrock, thus declaring the trademark from official abandonment.
 The name Ultramar, while being eliminated in the United States, continued as Valero's brand name in Canada.
 Valero introduced its updated "Corner Store" retail concept on December 28, 2007, opening the company's first 5500 sqft prototype in western San Antonio.
 The Corner Store retail division, originally part of Diamond Shamrock, was absorbed into Valero's business portfolio in 2001.
-Not all Valero gas stations included a Corner Store - one Valero gas station in Euless, Texas east of Fort Worth is co-branded with a 7-Eleven convenience store.
+Not all Valero gas stations included a Corner Store - one Valero gas station in Euless, Texas east of Fort Worth was co-branded with a 7-Eleven convenience store.

 Creation of CST Brands

 On July 31, 2012, during the 2nd Quarter Earnings Conference Call, Valero announced intentions to separate the retail business from the remainder of the company.
 CFO Mike Ciskowski stated "We believe the separation of our retail business by way of a tax-efficient distribution to our shareholders will create operational flexibility within the business and unlock value for our shareholders."
 In 2013, Valero completed the spinoff of the retail operations as CST Brands.
-Valero no longer owns retail operations using the Diamond Shamrock, Shamrock, Beacon, Ultramar, or Texaco names, but Valero continues to supply fuel.
+Valero no longer owns retail operations using the Diamond Shamrock, Shamrock, Beacon, Ultramar, or Total names, but Valero continues to supply fuel.

+Valero also supplies fuel in the United Kingdom and Ireland under the Texaco and Valero brand, and in October 2023 started test marketing of the Valero brand at 3 service stations close to its refinery in Wales, United Kingdom.
+In 2020, the Valero brand was introduced in Mexico and as of 2024 is the branded fuel supplier for 260 gas stations across the country.